Dehydroemetine Injection

 Optimal Storage Conditions to Maintain Efficacy

-Dehydroemetine Injection should be stored at temperatures between 15-25°C to prevent degradation.
+Dehydroemetine Injection should be stored between 15 to 25 degrees Celsius to avoid deterioration.

 Protection from Light and Temperature Fluctuations